andrea-acampora/nestjs-ddd-quickstarter/README.md

 In the following chapters you will find a description of the main choices, technologies and techniques adopted.

+**DISCLAIMER**: This page is not an article about Domain-Driven Design or Clean Architecture: the sole purpose of this page is to explain some of the principles and techniques used in this project.
+For some of the chapters there is an introduction and a basic explanation so as to provide all the elements necessary to understand the choices made.

 ## Stack

 | NodeJS    | TypeScript | NestJS |  PostgreSQL   | Mikro-ORM  | Docker |